Career Differentiation and Exploration

 Organization and time management are critical for the busy intern and resident.
 During this rotation you will begin to develop a routine that will organize your daily tasks, learn to prioritize competing demands and to develop insight into your limitations and the need to ask for help.

 Communication in healthcare takes many forms including the clinical documentation, oral presentation, handovers, calling consultants, communication with nursing and pharmacy, discharge planning and more.
 Complete, concise and accurate communication are critical for quality of care and patient safety.
-The sub-internship is the time to practice these communication forms not typically performed by the M3 student.
+The sub-internship is the time to practice these communication forms not typically performed by the Phase 2 student.

 Exposure to a broad range of patients in the inpatient setting will prepare students to gather clinical data, synthesize the information, determine acuity and prioritize patients’ needs.
 Most importantly students should recognize the need to call for help for unstable patients.
 This means recognizing one’s own limitations of clinical skill and knowledge, but also being aware of the process by which accesses help.

 MD 903 Critical Care Medicine (4 weeks)

 MD 903 fulfills the critical care graduation requirement.
 During this rotation, you will gain advanced clinical experience in critical care medicine by working in a designated intensive care unit.
 During this rotation, you will function as a first-year resident under the direction of faculty and residents.
-By the conclusion of this rotation, fourth-year students will:
+By the conclusion of this rotation, Phase 3 students will:

 - Acquire more in-depth knowledge about critically ill patients

 - Attain further clinical skills, knowledge and professional behaviors required to evaluate and care for critically ill adult patients

 - Become familiar with the intensive care unit and working with the multidisciplinary team

 - Learn multitasking skills to allow you to care for patients with complex needs simultaneously

 - Value the role of palliative care medicine principles in the intensive care unit setting